MPhil: minimum 12 months full time; minimum 24 months part time

 In addition, our Humanities and Social Sciences Graduate School organises a comprehensive training programme for postgraduate students that covers research techniques, professional/key skills and provides support for personal development.

-Applicants whose first language is not English require IELTS 6.5 with a minimum 6.0 in writing and speaking, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with 6.0 in writing and speaking), TOEFL 90 (Internet-based with a minimum of: 23 in speaking; 21 in writing; 18 in reading; and 17 in listening), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.